 Assistant Director of ISS, Fumi Cheever discusses the meaning and importance of Tea and Talk.

 “People may have some questions about different culture or different customs or even tradition, but they maybe never had the chance to talk to each other.
-So this opportunity, hopefully is going to be very casual but at a safety environment so people can ask question something like what typical age do you get married in your culture or something like that, I mean it can be different in a different culture and different country as well we all do.”
+So this opportunity hopefully is going to be very casual but at a safe environment so people can ask question something like what typical age do you get married in your culture or something like that.
+I mean it can be different in a different culture and different country as well we all do.”
 Cheever said.
-(QUESTION ON QUOTE)

 Cheever discusses how Tea and Talk provides culture.

 “It’s just not only one way culture from learning from international students, but it’s both ways so we all learn from each other anytime I sit down with that couch [in ISS’s room] I learn something new,” Cheever said.

 Cheever explains what she wants students to get out of Tea and Talk.

 “I just want the students to be comfortable in asking each other hopefully that’ll lead to future friendships,” Cheever said

 Indigo Gaydusek is a student at Western and she discussed her favorite part about Tea and Talk.

 “Trying to hear different cultures and experiences differ from what I’m used to.
 I just need to see how something I’m used to in my culture is completely different in somebody else’s culture.
 We don’t normally think about that always, we have put our culture in a box and [we] just think about how it is just how we’re used to being,” Gaydusek said.

 Gaydusek learned quite a few things at this event.